gittyeric/autoslicer-prusa/README.md

 ## How it works

-Given a projects folder that has some arbitrary structure, a mirror "gcode" folder will be generated that matches all your project files, but may contain extra gcode outputs suffixed with `"myProject/myPart-<Printer>-<Filament>-<PrintSettings>.gcode"`.
+Given a projects folder that has some arbitrary structure, a mirror "gcode" folder will be generated that matches all your project files, but may contain extra gcode outputs under `"myProject/gcode/<Printer>/myPart_<Filament>-<PrintSettings>.gcode"`.
 This script reads your PrusaSlicer's configuration directory automatically to generate all permutations of gcode you could ever care to generate, here's an example project folder:

 ```
 <Root Project folder>